bald-cap/COVID-ANALYSIS/README.md

 --- TEMPERATURES TABLES IS MISSING D.O.Ms (Departements Outre Mer)

 --DATA REPEATS 96 times PER DAY -> TEMP OF ALL DEPARTMENTS EVERY DAY

+## TO-DO
+1. Create Views with the variables you want to study